-I live in France but my I prefer to use English as the main (and only) language in my notebook.
+I lived in France but preferred to use English as my notebook's main (and only) language.

-When I installed Ubuntu, I chose English US as the system language but later I realized that all of the numbering system and dates are shown in French and not in English language.
+Once when I installed Ubuntu and chose English US as the system language, I later realized that all the numbering system and dates are shown in French and not in English.

-It was also showing the numbers in European format where the point (.) and comma (,) are interchanged.
+It also showed the numbers in European format, where the point (.) and comma (,) are interchanged.

-In this quick trick for beginners, we’ll see how to change the date and number formats in Ubuntu.
+In this quick trick for beginners, you’ll see how to change Ubuntu's date and number formats.

-Fixing dates and numbers shown in different language on Ubuntu Linux
+Fixing dates and numbers shown in different languages on Ubuntu Linux

-To fix the issue of dates and number showing in language other than your preferred one, go to Language Support option in Ubuntu.
+You can fix the issue of dates and the number showing in a language other than your preferred one through both Ubuntu system settings and the Language Support app.

-In the Language Support option, go to Regional Formats tab and choose the language of your choice.
+On the Language Support tool, go to Regional Formats tab and choose the language of your choice.
 Then click on Apply System Wide to apply the changes.

 The solution is really easy.
 It is just a matter of finding it.
 You didn’t even have to use any other application like GNOME Tweak tool.